JEEVANJGA/Mern-crash-course/Steps followed.md

     });
     ```

-## Step-6
+## Step - 6

-- Need to make the code modularize.
-For this,
+- Modularize the code:

-  - create a route folder and add product.js or `product.route.js`
+  - Create a `routes` folder and add `product.js` or `product.route.js`.
-  - move all the api call definitions to this new file and update as below:
+  - Move all the API call definitions to this new file and update as below:

-    ```js
+    ```javascript
-    import { express } from "express";
+    import express from "express";
-    import { mongoose } from "mongoose";
+    import mongoose from "mongoose";
-    import Product from "./models/product.model.js";
+    import Product from "../models/product.model.js";

     const router = express.Router();

     // GET request to get all products router.get("/", async (req, res) => {
       try {
-        const products = await Product.find({}); // find all products
+        const products = await Product.find({}); // Find all products.
         res.status(200).json({ success: true, products });
       } catch (error) {
         console.error("Error in fetching products - ", error.message);